Open Fire, Two Guitars

 The album was released for the first time on compact disc on June 28, 1994, as part of the Master Sound series in which Sony Music used the Super Bit Mapping process to remaster certain titles and burn them onto discs with 24-karat gold plating.
 It was also issued on a standard compact disc on December 23, 1999.
+Open Fire, Two Guitars was also included in Legacy's Mathis box set The Voice of Romance: The Columbia Original Album Collection, which was released on December 8, 2017.

 Reception

-The album's production values were one thing that especially impressed Greg Adams of Allmusic.
+The album's production values were one thing that especially impressed Greg Adams of AllMusic.
 "Producer Mitch Miller is often associated with gimmicky or novelty productions, but his work on Open Fire, Two Guitars is perfectly understated, emphasizing the gentle caress of Mathis's voice over the relaxed counterpoint of the two guitars."
 He added, "The album's effect seems nearly a cappella at times, but 'In the Still of the Night' finds Mathis intoning the lyrics over gently rhythmic guitar figures that educe new harmonic complexities from a well-known song."
 Writing decades after the album's initial release, Adams noted, "The enduring popularity of Open Fire, Two Guitars is attributable in part to its hypnotic aura of closeness and confidentiality, but also to the simple instrumentation that appeals to many rock-era listeners' preference for guitars over orchestral arrangements."

 Upon its debut, Billboard gave it a positive review as well, writing, "It's a fine, warm collection of standards with the artist in best form."

+Cash Box claims, "Mathis clings persuasively to such gems as 'My Funny Valentine', 'In the Still of the Night', 'Embraceable You', and 'When I Fall in Love'."

+Ken Graham of Disc said the album showed Johnny "sings beautifully, hence the reasonable star rating."